primepiplup/java-assignments/README.md

 Created a mock user creation system.
 Uses several operations to ensure correct username and password input.
 Subtly handles incorrect input.

 ### Raytracer
 Implemented a raytracer with a basic Lambertian shader.
 Uses self-defined Vector class with implemented vector math functions.
-Only sphere-line intersections have been implemented thus far.
-The output file location is hard-coded and should be changed to receive an output image file in the desired location.
+Sphere-line intersections have been implemented, as well as Plane-Line intersections.
+A material class has been implemented which houses the diffusion coefficient for the Lambertian shader, a reflection amount for reflection calculations and a color for color rendering of Shape objects.
+The output file location is hard-coded and should be changed within the main function within Raytracer.java to receive an output image file in the desired location.